 If you’ve found this Godox V1-S TTL Round Head Flash review on Google, feel free to ask me some questions below.
-I’m not the greatest at reviewing things but I am fairly honest/straight forward and I will try my best to give direct answers to specific questions you may have.
+I’m not the greatest at reviewing things (due to laziness) but I am fairly honest/straight forward and I will try my best to give direct answers to specific questions you may have.

-I’m not sure if this reassures anyone but I am also not sponsored by Godox; I am the kind of person who will blast a product if I believe it should be blasted.
-I don’t speak positively of something just for the sake of it.
+I am also not sponsored by Godox and I am the kind of person who will criticize a product if I believe it is deserved.
 That said, this flash does a lot right and there is little to complain about.
-I wholeheartedly believe it is subjectively and objectively the best speedlight on the market regardless of price.
+I believe it is possibly, subjectively and objectively, the best speedlight on the market regardless of price.
 There is however no perfect speedlight.

 Godox V1-S TTL Round Head Flash Controversy

-Profoto allegedly want to take Godox to court and they have made claims regarding the Godox V1-S TTL Round Head Flash‘s similarity to the Profoto A1.
+Profoto have made claims regarding the Godox V1-S TTL Round Head Flash‘s similarity to the Profoto A1.
 Without meaning to sound overly defensive of Godox, the technology found in a flash didn’t happen all at once; wireless technology is a progression from earlier technologies and the general speedlight design has been well established before Profoto showed up.
 Should Canon, Nikon, Sony, Godox, Nissin, etc. be suing Profoto for making a speedlight?
 Of course not.

-Profoto’s pricing is qestuionable; forget the cost of the flash itself, but the Profoto gel set is about $5 of materials for $100+!
+Profoto’s pricing is questionable; forget the cost of the flash itself, but the Profoto gel set is about $5 of materials for $100+!
 I don’t think this can be justified.
-Broncolor can MAYBE justify their crazy pricing because their products are incredible but Profoto falls behind here — the Profoto A1 is not as colour stable as the the Godox V1-S TTL Round Head Flash speedlight.
+Broncolor can MAYBE justify their crazy pricing for some products (like the easy to use para) but the Profoto A1 is not as colour stable as the the Godox V1-S TTL Round Head Flash speedlight.